crossterm-rs/crossterm-style/README.md

 # Crossterm Style

-This crate allows you to work with the terminal cursor.
+This crate allows you to work with the terminal colors and text attributes.
 It supports all UNIX and Windows terminals down to Windows 7 (not all terminals are tested, see the [Tested Terminals](https://github.com/crossterm-rs/crossterm/blob/master/README.md#tested-terminals) for more info).

 `crossterm_style` is a sub-crate of the [crossterm](https://crates.io/crates/crossterm) crate.
 You can use it